 We want you to enjoy the wines you buy from us, and we'd like you to enjoy doing business with us too.

-If you are unlucky enough to receive a bad bottle, please let us know immediately by calling the office on 021 431 6000 and we'll issue a credit in compensation.
+If you are unlucky enough to receive a bad bottle, please let us know immediately by calling the office on 021 431 6000 and we'll arrange a replacement or issue a credit in compensation.

 Broken or Damaged Deliveries

 Despite our best efforts to wrap and pack securely, damage in transit occurs from time to time.